What Is The Effect Of Bird Droppings On Solar Panels?

 There are some very frustrating problems for homeowners with birds nesting under their solar panels.
 Of a particular nuisance is the noise that the birds create early in the morning.
 Residents regularly report to us their being disturbed at 4:30am, but along with this is the inevitable mess that the birds create on the roof, which then rolls down into the house gutters and creates blockages.

 However, solar panels mounted on commercial rooftops appear to be the suffering the most problems as a result of bird droppings.
-We are coming across more and more arrays that look like this one in North Wales.
+We are coming across more and more arrays that have bird populations nearby.
+The droppings create hotspots and subsequent failures of cells within panels.

 We do not need to guess that there are a number of problems that will arise from these kind of levels of bird droppings on the solar panels.
 Loss of output will be considerable and hotspotting will also be present.
 We also feel quite sure that no investor or asset owner would like their array to look like this from an aesthetic point of view.